-This webinar will provide an overview of several runoff forecasting tools that are being developed for nutrient management in the Northeastern U.S.
+This webinar provided an overview of several runoff forecasting tools that are being developed for nutrient management in the Northeastern U.S.

 In general, runoff forecasting is intended to support daily decision making by farmers and nutrient applicators on when and where to apply fertilizers and manures.
-This presentation will highlight the need for operational decision support tools in nutrient management, review improvements in weather forecasting that have made short-term runoff forecasting possible, present the Fertilizer Forecaster as a case example of an emerging runoff forecasting tool in Pennsylvania, and will conclude with some thoughts on the future of runoff forecasting in agricultural nutrient management.
+This presentation highlights the need for operational decision support tools in nutrient management, reviews improvements in weather forecasting that have made short-term runoff forecasting possible, presents the Fertilizer Forecaster as a case example of an emerging runoff forecasting tool in Pennsylvania, and concludes with some thoughts on the future of runoff forecasting in agricultural nutrient management.